RoxanaDev1/GetStarted-Deploy-IBM-Cloud/README.md

 The guide can also orient new cloud users, or users which would like to learn more about how to work with cloud platforms a quick start.

-I would recommend having some experience with the tooling on your PC or MAC such as command line, and some minimal previous understanding of code.
+I would recommend having some experience with the tooling on your PC or MAC such as command line, and some minimal previous understanding of code (if you would like to look into the code).

 ## Pre-requirements